51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 |KC-130J MPRS|AV8-B|FL170|240|336|Probe & Drogue, Low Speed
 |S-3B Tanker|AV8-B, F-14B, F/A-18C|6000 MSL|285|309|Carrier

-Keep in mind that ground speed may change based on altitude or other factors and may need to be adjusted accordingly in the mission editor based on the specific scenario.
+Keep in mind that ground speed may change based on altitude, altimiter setting, or other factors and may need to be adjusted accordingly in the mission editor based on the specific scenario.

 The
 [51st VFW MapSOP script](https://github.com/51st-Vfw/MissionEditing-Index/tree/master/51stMapSOP)